smartholdem/smartholdem-node-a/README.md

   CTRL+x (exit editor)

-### To quickly load the block chain & start your Node-A, use the command:
+### To quickly load the block chain & start your Node-A background, use the command:

 ```shell
 sh firststart.sh